manish2866/ChestAI/README.md

    streamlit run app.py
    ```

-## Streamlit Community Cloud

-- Upload `app.py`, `requirements.txt`, and your model checkpoint file to the same repo.
-- Set the app entry point to `app.py`.

 ## Notes

 - The app tries to load either a full PyTorch model object or a `state_dict`.
 For a `state_dict`, it will build a reasonable backbone (ResNet18 by default, or inferred from filename) and attach a 1-unit head for binary classification.